 Following her Edinburgh Comedy Award nomination in 2008, 2010 saw Pippa unleash her alter-ego Loretta Maine, a sexy and psychotic American country and western singer-songwriter, for a full show of her own, Loretta Maine: I’m Not Drunk I Just Need To Talk To You.

 Pippa is a core member and assistant artistic director of The Showstoppers, the Olivier award-winning group who improvise a new musical based on audience suggestions.
 Pippa has performed with The Showstoppers across the UK and the world, including West End residencies and a six-part series for Radio 4.
-The show is currently midway through a run at the prestigious Lyric theatre in the West End following a successful stint at the Apollo.
-Pippa is a member of The Glenda J Collective, a four-woman improve group, who also performed a short but popular run at the Fringe this year.
+Pippa is also a member of The Glenda J Collective, a four-woman improve group, who also performed a short but popular run at the Fringe in 2017.
 Pippa frequently guests at different improv nights across London and is a semi-regular cast member of The Comedy Store Players.

 Pippa is co-founder of the Sunday Assembly, a monthly gathering that promotes community and learning in a non-religious environment.
 Having started with just one congregation in London, it is now a global movement and has been featured in The Guardian, The New York Times and on the BBC.